-The main characteristics of the individuals reported during Michigan's 35 years of silicosis surveillance are that they are elderly men who mainly worked in foundries in three counties.
-The age distribution is similar to that reported in the 1960s [20].
-The older age of the patient (average year of birth, 1926) is secondary to the chronic nature of the disease and the typical long exposure to silica required to develop the disease (average 27 years of exposure to silica).
-However, we continue to receive reports of individuals with short-term exposure, who began work in the 1970s, 1980s, 1990s and five in the 2000s.
-Overall, 100 (8.8%) of 1,134 silicosis cases with known duration worked for less than 10 years.
-One hundred twenty-nine (11.4%) of the 1,135 individuals with known decade of hire began work in the 1970s, 1980s, 1990s or 2000s; 32 of them had worked for less than ten years.
+The main characteristics of the individuals reported during Michigan's 36 years of silicosis surveillance are that they are elderly men who mainly worked in foundries in three counties.
+The age distribution is similar to that reported in the 1960s [21].
+The older age of the patient (average year of birth, 1925) is secondary to the chronic nature of the disease and the typical long exposure to silica required to develop the disease (average 27 years of exposure to silica).
+However, we continue to receive reports of individuals with short-term exposure, who began work in the 1970s, 1980s, 1990s and six in the 2000s.
+Overall, 100 (8.8%) of 1,136 silicosis cases with known duration worked for less than 10 years.
+One hundred thirty-one (11.5%) of the 1,137 individuals with known decade of hire began work in the 1970s, 1980s, 1990s or 2000s; 32 of them had worked for less than ten years.
 Individuals with silicosis who began working since the 1970s were more likely to have done sandblasting than those who began working with silica before 1970 (51% vs. 34%).
-Of the 40 people who first were exposed to silica since the 1980s, eight worked in foundries, five worked in auto manufacturing, four worked in construction, three did cement/masonry work, two were buffing and polishing metal, two worked in auto repair, two worked at a tool and die shop, one worked in mineral processing, one worked in a dental laboratory, one was a heavy equipment operator who did excavating, one was a painter, one was a painter/sandblaster, one was a welder/sandblaster, one worked as a miner in gold fields in the Southwest, one welded, one worked in a boiler fabrication shop, one worked for a small sandpaper manufacturing operation, one was an oiler in an iron ore mine, one worked at a bronze foundry, one was a plumber, and one was a truck driver for a sand and gravel mine.
+Of the 42 people who first were exposed to silica since the 1980s, nine worked in foundries, five worked in auto manufacturing, four worked in construction, three did cement/masonry work, two were buffing and polishing metal, two worked in auto repair, two worked at a tool and die shop, one worked in mineral processing, one worked in a dental laboratory, one was a heavy equipment operator who did excavating, one was a painter, one was a painter/sandblaster, one was an owner/operator of a sandblasting business, one was a welder/sandblaster, one worked as a miner in gold fields in the Southwest, one welded, one worked in a boiler fabrication shop, one worked for a small sandpaper manufacturing operation, one was an oiler in an iron ore mine, one worked at a bronze foundry, one was a plumber, and one was a truck driver for a sand and gravel mine.

-Black men are over-represented (37%), reflecting previous hiring practices in foundries [21].
+Black men are over-represented (37%), reflecting previous hiring practices in foundries [22].
 Black workers consistently had higher incidence rates of silicosis than their white counterparts in the counties where rates were compared between these groups (Table 4).
-Overall, for the state, the average annual incidence of silicosis among Black workers was 6.1 per 100,000 versus 1.2 per 100,000 for white workers (a 5.1-fold greater incidence rate).
+Overall, for the state, the average annual incidence of silicosis among Black workers was 5.9 per 100,000 versus 1.2 per 100,000 for white workers (a 4.9-fold greater incidence rate).

-The individuals reported generally have advanced disease: 283 (23.3%) with progressive massive fibrosis and another 434 (35.7%) with advanced simple silicosis (category 2 or 3).
+The individuals reported generally have advanced disease: 284 (23.3%) with progressive massive fibrosis and another 436 (35.7%) with advanced simple silicosis (category 2 or 3).
 Only 25% of the reported patients had normal breathing tests [4].
 Individuals had both restrictive and obstructive changes.
 Obstructive changes, although more prevalent among individuals who had smoked cigarettes, were found in half of the individuals who never smoked cigarettes (Table 3).
 The incidence of TB in the confirmed silicosis cases was 7%; this is 1,000-fold greater than that in the general population in the last decade [4].
-Despite the severity of their disease, 68% had not applied for Workers' Compensation.
+Despite the severity of their disease, 63% had not applied for Workers' Compensation.
+Of the 985 with known workers' compensation filing status, 368 (37%) applied and 617 (63%) did not apply.
+Of the 368 who applied, 278 (77%) were awarded, 28 (8%) were denied and for 54 (15%) the claim was pending at time of interview.